DataDog/integrations-core/contentful/README.md

 [Contentful][1] is a content (articles, photos, and videos) management platform that allows businesses to create, manage, and deliver digital content across various channels like websites and mobile apps through its intuitive interface and robust APIs or SDKs.

-Integrate with Datadog to gain insights into Contentful activities related to content and other actions as part of your Contenful spaces and environments.
+Integrate with Datadog to gain insights into Contentful activities related to content and other actions as part of your Contentful spaces and environments.

 ## Setup